• What is Copywriting?

 You want to work for companies that are asking for some experience because you want to work for people who are looking for quality, skilled writers.
 Students in the CCA study, practice, and refine their skills and often (depending on their personal schedules) do that at a much faster rate than even some working copywriters.

 When you see that a company requires experience, you shouldn’t be discouraged—you should be excited.
 It means that this company is discerning and wants to work with people who are skilled.
-When you see that, get to work putting together a cover letter that clearly conveys YOUR benefit to consumer and begin demonstrating to them just how skilled you are.
+When you see that, get to work putting together a cover letter that clearly conveys YOUR benefit to consumers (and your USP) and begin demonstrating to them just how skilled you are.

 Filed Under: Business Development Tagged With: client relationships, land work, pitching